Freeway Segments Will Make Vehicle Travel Safer

 Motorists will see new signs signaling they are entering and leaving a Safety Corridor, as well as health and safety signage that alert drivers that there will be zero tolerance for violations in a corridor.
 As well as following signage like this, it is also important for every driver to take responsibility for their own driving, by making sure they are very familiar with the rules of the road.
 There are plenty of resources out there such as the Roadweb blog, that make important information like this accessible to everyone, so there’s no excuse.

 “There will be strict enforcement of driving laws with zero tolerance for violations,” said DPS Lt.
 Col. Daniel Lugo.
 “If drivers obey the speed limit and other laws, there will be fewer crashes.”

 The Safety Corridors will launch in two phases, with each including an urban and rural segment.
 Sign installation in the first phase begins today, Monday, Dec.
 12, and will be completed by Dec.
-20. Work on the second phase is scheduled to begin and be completed in January 2017.
+20. An official site from where you could shop for various safety signage include Safeshop.
+Work on the second phase is scheduled to begin and be completed in January 2017.

 - Interstate 10 (urban): Four-miles from the I-17 Stack to SR 51/Loop 202 Red Mountain Mini-Stack (mileposts 143-147)